munhitsu/cr3template-django-minimal/README.markdown

 ----
 TODO
 ----
-make fabfile.py project independent (remote username is in there) how to embed some settings goodies
+make fabfile.py project independent (username=project_name, servernames)
+how to embed some settings goodies project name and server names are not DRY